 The Najavo Nation, it's actually is a sovereign entity within the United States, almost legally a different country.

 Reservations in the US are considered sovereign nations that are completely separate from the US.
 They don't pay taxes.
 They don't adhere to US law.
 And the Federal government has essentially zero authority to enforce any law on a reservation.
 The reservations have their own tribal courts.
 You also can't sue a tribe in a US court.
 Now here's where it gets interesting.
 If a Native American isn't a US citizen, they can pretty much do anything on a reservation and the US government can't touch them.
 A lot of women get raped and murdered on reservations in the US and almost no one is ever held accountable.
 Another problem is that tribal courts have no authority over non tribal members.
 Any US citizen can walk onto a reservation and steal shit with almost no legal repercussion, but conversely, they can steal your shit and drive onto the reservation and no one from the US can touch them.
 I've driven into dozens of reservations and never once had a problem.
 Every one I've been to was super chill.
-They want you to spend money at the casino, buy some fireworks, gas up your car and get the fuck out.
-But if I were a chick, or a small group of girls, I'd stay the fuck off the reservations.
+They want you to spend money at the casino, buy some fireworks, gas up your car and get the frick out.
+But if I were a chick, or a small group of girls, I'd stay the frick off the reservations.

 I live near indians in the southwest, there was a long standing dispute between 2 nearby tribes that in the modern era played out like gang warfare.
 Guys would roll out to the other reservation and off somebody they had a beef with and go home.
 Maybe rape the guy's girlfriend while they're at it.
 A lot disputes involved illegal drugs and trafficking migrants.
 Eventually the 2 tribes leaders came up with an agreement to put a stop to it and turn over criminals to the other reservation.

 You're wrong about any US citizen being able to commit a crime on the reservation though.
-If you do something illegal there (including things that might not be crimes outside the reservation) you're prosecuted under a tribal court, which is a polite way of saying you're fucked and not going to get a fair trial at all if you're white.
+If you do something illegal there (including things that might not be crimes outside the reservation) you're prosecuted under a tribal court, which is a polite way of saying you're fricked and not going to get a fair trial at all if you're white.
 I like to do urbex shit and offroad places but I stay tf off reservations.
 If caught you'd probably get a trespassing charge and would pay a big fine whereas outside the reservation you'd just be told to leave.

 As far as indians being prosecuted for crimes off the reservation, indians are only subject to indian law when inside "indian country" a legally vague term that has generally been interpreted to mean the borders of an indian reservation but the supreme court recently ruled that the eastern half of Oklahoma is technically indian country too, due to ambiguities over what was left for the indians in the settlement era.
 Outside, they're the same as any other person.
 An indian that flees back to the reservation could be extradited by the tribe, but its on a case by case basis and might not be done by in all cases.
 Federal law always applies on indian reservations, if you commit a federal crime, they'll pick you up.
 It's states that have little jurisdiction, though tribes can and do refer people to the state for prosecution, for acts committed on the reservation, but its up to that particular tribe and their agreements with other governments.